Experimental uncertainty and error

 Random errors affect the precision of a measurement and are always present in measurements (except for 'counting' measurements).
 These types of errors are unpredictable variations in the measurement process and result in a spread of readings.

-Common sources of random errors are variations in estimating a quantity that lies between the graduations (lines) on a measuring instrument, the inability to read an instrument because the reading fluctuates during the measurement and making a quick judgment of a transient event, for example, the rebound height of a ball.
+Common sources of random errors are variations in estimating a quantity that lies between the graduations (lines) on a measuring instrument, the inability to read an instrument because the reading fluctuates during the measurement and making a quick judgment of a transient event.

 The effect of random errors can be reduced by making more or repeated measurements and calculating a new mean and/or by refining the measurement method or technique.